stuxcd/terraform-aws-eks/README.md

-# AWS EKS Terraform module
+# AWS EKS Terraform module :ghost:

 Terraform module which creates a simple public EKS cluster and all supporting resources.